filakhtov/gentoo-use-docs/media-libs/libpulse.md

 This flag should be enabled on the systems that use the SystemD init daemon.

-### tcpd
-Pass the `-Dtcpwrap=enabled` option to the meson build script.
-Enable support for the TCP wrappers (aka `tcpd`) tool to provide fine-grained control over network connections established to the PulseAudio server via an ACL system.

-This flag should normally be disabled as TCP wrappers is obsolete and unmaintained.

 ### test
 Pass the `-Dtests=true` option to the meson build script.
 Build the test suite provided with the source code and execute the `meson test` command after the main build is completed to run it and check for any regressions.
 This will extend the build time.